meeroslav/missing.manual/src/blog/duration-parser/index.md

 date: '2020-07-10T09:00:00.121Z'
 published: true
 cover: 'nick-hillier-yD5rv8_WzxA-unsplash.jpg'
+coverInfo: "Cover photo by <a href='https://unsplash.com/@nhillier' target='_blank'>Nick Hillier</a> on Unsplash"
-description: One of the lesser known parts of ISO 8601 standard is the duration specification.
+description: One of the lesser-known parts of the ISO 8601 standard is the duration specification.
 In this post we will learn how to parse it and construct a simple Angular pipe for template automation.
 ---

 ISO 8601 is the international standard document covering date and time-related data.
 It is commonly used